-We had operating lease obligations consisting of an operating lease for our corporate headquarters, which includes both office and laboratory space, for approximately 25,000 square feet as of December 31, 2018.
-The term of the lease commenced in February 2016 and expires in August 2025.
-Under the terms of the lease as of December 31, 2018, we will have lease obligations aggregating \$2.3 million through 2025.
+We had operating lease obligations consisting of two operating leases for our corporate headquarters for a total of approximately 50,000 square feet as of December 31, 2019.
+The terms of the leases expire in August 2025 and March 2030.
+Under the terms of the leases, we will have lease obligations aggregating \$8.8 million through 2025.

-The contractual obligations table does not include any potential contingent payments upon the achievement by us of clinical, regulatory and commercial events, as applicable, or royalty payments that we may be required to make under license agreements we have entered into with various entities pursuant to which we have in-licensed intellectual property, including our license agreements with Lilly and Yale and our SRA with Yale.
+The contractual obligations table does not include any potential contingent payments upon the achievement by us of clinical, regulatory and commercial events, as applicable, or royalty payments that we may be required to make under license agreements we have entered into with various entities pursuant to which we have in-licensed intellectual property, including, our license agreement with Yale and the SRA with Yale.
 We excluded the contingent payments given that the timing and amount (if any) of any such payments cannot be reasonably estimated at this time.
 See "Business-Our Collaboration Agreements" for additional information.